quasarframework/quasar-framework.org/source/guide/cli-commands.md

 $ quasar clean
 ```

-## Monitoring & Auto-Build
+### Monitoring & Auto-Rebuild
-Monitors source code files (Javascript files, CSS files, assets, ...) for changes and when change is detected it auto-rebuilds.
+Monitors source code files (Javascript files, CSS files, assets, ...) for changes and when that happens it auto-rebuilds to update the end-user code.
 ``` bash
 $ quasar monitor
 ```